Optical industry is undergoing major changes

 - a robust local web presence that allows patients to book appointments online 24/7.

-- combined buying power that allows Pearle Vision licensed operators to obtain discounted pricing on frames, lenses, lab services and supplies.
+- combined buying power that allows Pearle Vision Licensed Owners to obtain discounted pricing on frames, lenses, lab services and supplies.

 - a point of sale system that is integrated into data-driven inventory management systems, allowing you to automatically re-order supplies based on buying trends in your area and maximize sales volume.